zigttp

 Proven evolution

-Diff contracts, classify changes
+Diff contracts, classify changes into four verdicts

 Native performance